Addressing Whiteness: The Key to Advancing Racial Equity

 White Fragility Tool: A tool for white accomplices

 This workshop geared for white folks dedicated to racial justice, institutional staff and executives, church leaders, and community advocates interested in dismantling their white fragility.
+Please note, this is an advanced-level workshop, if you are new to racial justice work, please review:

 Creative InSurgency: race, Place & Arts Engagement

-Location: Tempe Center for the Arts (TCA)
+Location: Phoenix Center for the Arts

 For the past two years, InSite has developed a way of thinking about arts, creativity and place in ways that support those most impacted by disparity.
 We call this work: Creative Insurgency.
 We build on the work of creative practitioners who have used the arts to rise up in strength and solidarity.
 Latin insurgentem: rise up, lift oneself; rise against; stand high, gather force.
 Creative Insurgencies cultivate the radical roots of creative/artistic practices in ways that uphold community organizing strategies and seek to prevent displacement (imprisonment, loss of home, state sanctioned premature death, deportations) of marginalized communities.
 Creative Insurgencies delink the arts from private development and gentrification practices, and fuse cultural/artistic practices with feminist praxis to demand power-sharing, policy change, and to positively impact the material lives of those most impacted by disparity.